Izenda7Series/docs/known_issues.rst

      - 15508
      - System always show dirty form msg while user does not do any action on SP page then navigate to another page
    * - Defect
-     - 15946
-     - System does not render Gauge/Pie/Donut chart on the Preview section for the first time log in
-   * - Defect
      - 15309
      - System does not set default Filter Operator for Time data type
    * - Defect